Inpatient Medical Rehabilitation

 Our rehabilitation specialists strive to help the patient improve in mobility, strength, and independence while providing hope and encouragement to the patient and family.

-Goals may include:
+Inpatient rehabilitation goals may include:

 - Maximize independence in activities of daily living: bathing, dressing, meal preparation, etc.